 We are ending period poverty and shame for everyone, forever through pursuing sustainable, long term changes in policy and practice.
 When the leadership table is inclusive and reflects the diversity of experience of people with periods, structures and stereotypes will change to identify and meet their needs.
 This will create a more equal society for everyone.
 Period.

 Periods have been neglected for too long.
 We’re working to understand how periods affect people and what kind of support is having the most impact.
 Good data will help keep periods on the agenda and make sure they are integrated into wider policies and programmes.

 Find out more about current and completed projects in the UK.

-Irise are incredibly excited to launch our new Empower Period Project – transforming period fear into freedom in March 2020.
+Irise are incredibly excited to launch our new Empower Period Programme – transforming period fear into freedom in March 2020.

 Funded by the Act for Change Fund, the Empower Period Project provides young people with the opportunity to lead their own period positive advocacy projects within their communities, as well as being able to contribute to national conversation about periods.
 Ultimately building a movement of young people who can end period shame and realise period equality for everyone.

 Find out how you can get involved in Empower Period HERE.

 In partnership with Feedback Theatre CIC, Irise International piloted an exciting series of workshops using Applied Theatre techniques to address topics through movement, play, objects and creative writing.
 Co-production techniques were used to achieve these goals and produce sessions resources and content.
 This work will inform menstruation education by further understanding girls’ experience of menstruation.
 An evaluation was also completed to look at the impact of using a creative approach on girls’ self-esteem and sense of self-worth.